tscanlin/developers.optimizely.com/src/content/ios/faqs/index.md

 <a href="#visualeditorchange">*Q:* I'm trying to make a Visual Change with Optimizely's Visual Editor, but the View is not changing.</a><br>
 <a href="#resultspage">*Q:* I am not seeing conversions or visitors on the results page.</a><br>
 <a href="#testflight">*Q:* If I release my app via TestFlight, will the gesture be disabled?</a><br>
+<a href="#labeltextcutoff">*Q:* Sometimes when I modify the text of a label the text gets cut off or doesn't break properly when I use the Visual Editor.
+How can I fix that?</a><br>

 <a name="cantseeappineditor"></a>
 #####*Q: My device is running the app but I can't see it in the editor.*